mcsmithers/MarsWeather/README.md

 This is a VueJS project to pull in temperatures from Mars and then allow the user to compare it to their local Earth temperatures.

+To see this app in action, head [here](https://mars-weather.netlify.com/)

 ## Project setup
 First go into the `mars-weather-app` directory then install the Node packages
 ```